When you’re struggling to write your personal history or memoir, use one of these five sources to supply the story.

 However, had I started this project sooner, my mother would have been alive to offer more depth to the memories I have written.

 Recording snippets of memories is an essential step to writing a life story or autobiography.
 One doesn’t need a scrapbook before they write their life story.
-My collection of fragments gave me a head start when trying to turn an assortment of notes and memories into an overall story.
+My fragments collection gave me a head start when trying to turn an assortment of notes and memories into an overall story.

 I used these five sources to fill the pages of my book that’s available at Amazon.com.
 Be inspired.